Neural Fourier Shift for Binaural Speech Rendering: Related Works

 Traditionally, signal processing technology has long laid the foundation for binaural audio synthesis \cite{savioja1999creating,jianjun2015natural,zotkin2004rendering}.
 However, more recent studies utilize deep learning to solve binaural speech synthesis in an end-to-end manner \cite{richard2020neural,leng2022binauralgrad,huang2022end}.
 Although these data-driven approaches are powerful in estimating the target binaural speech, even for the in-the-wild binaural recordings, they are inherently limited to estimating the distribution of the training set.
 Consequently, they are prone to failure in generalizations and may require other models to render out-of-domain data, which can be a disadvantage when considering on-device inference scenarios.

 This situation naturally leads to the parameter estimation method as a way to utilize the powerful estimation ability of the neural network without being limited to the data domain.
 Lee \textit{et al.} \cite{lee2022differentiable} showed that artificial reverberation parameters can be estimated in an end-to-end manner.
-They showed that neural networks can capture the target reverberation precisely in both analysis-synthesis and blind estimation tasks, outperforming the non-end-to-end approaches.
+They leveraged neural networks to estimate the reverberation parameters analysis-synthesis task and outperformed the non-end-to-end approaches.
 Focusing on the spatial audio, Gebru \textit{et al.} \cite{gebru2021implicit} implicitly approximated HRTFs using a neural network.
 More recent work by Richard \textit{et al.} \cite{richard2022deep} proposed a framework for training neural networks to estimate IRs for the given position.
 Their proposed IR-MLP efficiently estimate the IRs and even learns the IRs from an in-the-wild binaural dataset, but there is room for performance improvement as the authors discussed in their paper.

 Fourier transforms have historically had a significant impact on engineering advances and are often used to improve the performance of deep learning techniques.
 Fourier space is used for proving that the neural networks are universal approximators \cite{hornik1989multilayer}, and the transform advantages efficient computation of the neural convolutional layers \cite{mathieu2013fast}.
 More recently, Fourier transforms and sinusoidal activations are reported to benefit neural networks in solving kernel regression or inverse problems \cite{tancik2020fourier,sitzmann2020implicit}.
 Neural operators also benefit from the capability to learn parametric dependence to the solution of partial differential equations in quasi-linear time complexity, when defined in Fourier space \cite{li2020fourier}.